Major League Baseball draft: Media exposure

 The 2007 draft was the first to be televised live, on June 7, 2007.
 The draft coverage took place at Disney's Wide World of Sports Complex at Walt Disney World near Orlando, Florida.
-Since the 2009 draft, the first round of the draft has been broadcast annually on MLB Network live and in prime time from its studios in Secaucus, New Jersey.
+Since the 2009 draft, the first round of the draft has been broadcast annually on MLB Network live and in prime time from its studios in Secaucus, New Jersey, with ESPN simulcasting the first round since 2020.
 Since the 2021 draft, the event takes place during All-Star Weekend.

 Procedures and rules

 Eligibility

 To be drafted, a player must fit the following criteria: